tpoisot/ms_pop_networks/ms_pop.md

 @kuwae_variable_2012 showed that local differences in bird morphology led to them not consistently interacting with bacterial biofilm in an intertidal food wed.
+% DG: I don't understand this interaction.
+The birds are grazing on the rocks?
 The local stratification of traits result in situations in which two populations will not be able to interact, even though they belong in each other fundamental Eltonian niche (at the species level).
+% DG: what do you mean by local stratification?
+% DG: I would avoid reference to the use of the Eltonian niche, it is a very heavy formulation with a lot of underlying meaning.
+Go straight to the point to avoid confusion.
-Assuming that some interaction-related traits can be under strong environmental forcing (for example, body size is expected to be lower in warm environments,
+Assuming that some
+interaction-related traits can be under strong environmental forcing (for example, body size is expected to be lower in warm environments,
-@angilletta_temperature_2004), there can be covariation between environmental values, life history traits, and the occurence of interactions, because of either developmental constraints of phenotypic plasticity.
+@angilletta_temperature_2004), there can be covariation between environmental conditions and the occurence of interactions.
 An empirical demonstration of this was provided by
 @woodward_climate_2012: through the simulation of ecosystem warming, they demonstrate that changes in food-web structure happen at the same time as changes in body mass.
 Integrating trait